Verne Troyer, 'Mini-Me' in Austin Powers films, dies at 49

-(CNN)Verne Troyer, who played Mini-Me in two of the Austin Powers comedy films, has died at the age of 49, according to statements posted to his social media accounts.
+(CNN)Verne Troyer, who played Mini-Me in two of the Austin Powers comedy films, has died at the age of 49, according to statements posted to his social media accounts Saturday.

 "Verne was an extremely caring individual.
 He wanted to make everyone smile, be happy, and laugh," a statement posted to his social media said.
 "Anybody in need, he would help to any extent possible.
 Verne hoped he made a positive change with the platform he had and worked towards spreading that message every day."